Monday’s ‘Bold And The Beautiful’ Spoilers: Liam’s Priceless Reaction To Steffy’s Pregnancy News

 Liam’s Reaction Is Priceless

-As seen in the video below, Liam’s reaction is priceless when his ex-wife reveals that she’s pregnant.
-He had just been ranting about their secret, and how guilty he felt about betraying his wife.
-Then, Steffy revealed that their one-night stand may have changed everything.
+As seen in the video below, Liam’s reaction is priceless when his ex-wife reveals she’s pregnant.
+He had just been ranting about their secret and how guilty he felt about betraying his wife.
+Then, Steffy told him their one-night stand may have changed everything.

 The Spencer heir doesn’t know how to react initially, per The TV Guide.
 He cheated on his wife and may have created a child out of wedlock.
 However, a child is a blessing and Kelly will have a new sibling.